 How To Perform Kegel Exercises

 When you are contracting your pelvic floor, imagine lifting up as if going up on an elevator.
 Elevate and contract for 5 seconds.
 Then slowly allow the muscles to relax, as if descending an elevator for the next 5 seconds.
 When you finish, you should be fully relaxed.
-Repeat this contract/relax sequence for 20 repetitions.
+Repeat this contract and relax sequence for 20 repetitions.

 Try to perform these 20 repetitions 3-5 times per day.
 The beauty of these exercises is that they can be done virtually anywhere and in any position, once you get the hang of them.
 They are easily done without anyone noticing.
 Don’t worry if it takes you a little while to properly isolate and consciously engage your pelvic floor muscles.
 It can take some practice.